JPVBMR/Salesforce/README.md

 - [**Code Examples**](./Code): Holds all Salesforce-related code, including Apex classes, triggers, Visualforce pages, Lightning components, and any other custom code.

-- [**Resources**](./Resources): Includes various helpful resources, such as cheat sheets, reference guides, tutorials, and links to useful websites or articles.

 - [**Trailheads & Certifications**](./Trailheads): Includes various helpful resources created while studying and completing Salesforce Trailheads and Certifications.

 - [**AppExchange**](./AppExchange): Contains information and useful tips for some Salesforce Applications available on AppExchange.